 How well your surgeon closes your incisions

-Plastic surgeons are known for their skill for meticulously closing incisions.
-This careful attention to each suture placed, will ultimately influence your final result.
+Plastic surgeons are known for their skill for meticulously wound closure incisions.
+This careful attention to each suture placed will ultimately influence your final result.
 I make sure to leave you with the best incisions possible before leaving the operating room.